romlarios/git-github.com-aospify-aospify/README.md

  - Set your default launcher.
  - Reinstall the Google apps you want, such as Contacts, Messages, Files GO, Calendar, Clock, Inbox/Gmail, and Google Photos.
  - Make sure Phone and SMS sending and receiving works.
+ - Styalistically, it is recommended to set your clock faces (for both lock and AOD) to the single line clock.

 # Disclaimer
 ```cpp